conf-parsimonyandlearning/cpal-website/tracks.md

-Submissions that are substantially similar to papers previously published, or submitted in parallel to other peer-reviewed venues with proceedings or journals may not be submitted to the Proceeding Track.
+Submissions that are substantially similar to papers previously published, or submitted in parallel to other peer-reviewed venues with proceedings or journals may not be submitted to the Proceedings Track.
 Papers previously presented at workshops are permitted, so long as they did not appear in a conference proceedings (e.g., CVPRW proceedings), a journal or a book.